comScore pixel

 September8cm1.9 days

-The average snowfall forecast during week 1 of April for Manganui is 0 cm.
-There are typically 0.1 snowy days during this week.
-Manganui expected weather and snow conditions during the first week of April at the middle elevation of the ski area at 1469m, based on historical averages over the last 15 years: At this time of year the mean freezing level (3236m) is far above the middle elevation of Manganui.
-Snow falls on just one day every 7 years in Manganui at the start of April but in a typical year there are a couple of wet days during this week of April.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
-Temperatures generally above freezing both night and day in Manganui during week one of April with average maximum temperature 8.3°C and minimum temperature 7.7°C at the middle elevation.
-Expect the sun to shine on three or four days per week.
-Mostly light winds (average 21km/h) but you can expect the mean wind to reach 30km/h one or two days in this week.
+The average snowfall forecast during week 4 of June for Manganui is 6 cm.
+There are typically 1.5 snowy days during this week.
+Manganui prevailing weather and snow conditions during the last week of June at the middle elevation of the ski area at 1469m, based on historical averages over the last 18 years: At this time of year the usual freezing level (2004m) is slightly above the middle elevation of Manganui.
+On average, expect one or two days with snowfall per week in Manganui at the end of June but rain is slightly more likely than snow during this week of June.
+Forecast model average snowfall for the week is 6cm.
+Temperatures generally above freezing both day and night in Manganui during week four of June with average maximum temperature 2.9°C and minimum temperature 2.2°C at the middle elevation.
+Expect the sun to come out on two or three days per week.
+Frequently windy. (average 33km/h) with the mean wind exceeding 30km/h three days in this week, possibly strong enough to affect lift operations.
+Sunny, calm and below freezing ideal weather days that follow new snow (bluebird powder days) occur on average one day every second year during this week but calm, cold and sunny days that don't have fresh snow occur on average one year in 5.

 Snow History: Compare Resorts